sulcgroup/oxdna-web/README.md

 connection.close()
 ```

-Please be sure to close your connection, or else the server will crash if it exists the connection pool.
+Please be sure to close your connection, or else the server will crash if it exhausts the connection pool.